- Sung by Nigel MacLean with accompanying vocals from Yirrmal Marika.

 The silent, watching spirit sings up a warning to anyone tempted by police rewards.

-As part of the festivities at the 150th commemoration of Ben Hall’s violent death the great-great nephew of the bushranger, Nigel MacLean, will be premiering a special preview of original songs being written for a musical song cycle to be released in 2016.
+As part of the festivities at the 150th commemoration of Ben Hall’s violent death the great-great nephew of the bushranger, Nigel MacLean, premiered a special preview of original songs written for a musical elegy or song cycle.

 Adopted out in NZ in the 1960’s by his Australian birth mother, it was 20 years later that he would get to meet her and find out the incredible story of his bloodline.
 The first words uttered by her when they first came face to face was “do you know who your great-great uncle is?”
 Her grandfather was Ben Hall's immediate younger brother Robert Joseph Hall.